 Exercise regularly: Quite by accident, I stumbled onto something we are all peripherally aware of, but discount: exercise really improves sleep.
 My journey to better sleep through exercise was certainly not intentional and went like this: I bought an iPhone to take better pictures.
 Then I bought an Apple watch to find that iPhone.
 Getting that watch had unexpectedly powerful effects.
 I started tracking my daily exercise and sharing my fitness data with a friend (see how here), motivating me to exercise more.
 The first thing I noticed off the bat, when I walked 1.5 miles in a single stretch in a day, my nighttime awakenings were dropping off steeply.
 So many nights, I’d just sleep straight through and it felt wonderful.

-Watch what you eat: In my mid-30s, my body kindly decided to make me intolerant to a number of foods.
+Watch what you eat: In my mid-30s, my body kindly decided to make me intolerant to several foods.
 My food intolerances are expressed in any number of delightful ways.
 These include canker sores, skin eruptions, tummy upsets if I have a huge amount of the allergen, and mainly, reflux (and tight neck muscles secondary to reflux).
-If I eat the wrong thing or have food too oily or spicy, I was guaranteed to wake up in the middle of the night with reflux.
-Recognizing and avoiding food triggers is really not as straightforward or foolproof as one might think.
+If I eat the wrong thing or have food too oily or spicy, I am guaranteed to wake up in the middle of the night with reflux.
+Recognizing and avoiding food triggers is not as straightforward or foolproof as one might think.
 You may have subtle food intolerances you have not picked up on.
 Recognizing them involves paying attention to your body: keep a food diary and optionally run a food allergy panel, and correlate your findings.
 It’s a lot, but it’s worth the effort!
 Eating early and practicing intermittent fasting (at least 12 hours with no food) also helps a lot.

-Sleep at the right time: I notice that around 9.30 pm, I got powerfully sleepy.
+Sleep at the right time: I noticed that around 9.30 pm, I got powerfully sleepy.
 If I slept when my body told me to sleep, the quality & duration of sleep automatically improved.
 If I pushed sleep to 11:30 pm or midnight, the sleep quality would likely suffer.
 This is something so woefully clear to all of us, but still, something ignored.

 First, if you don’t have AirPods or any other wireless headphones, I highly recommend buying some.
 AirPods are often on sale on Amazon for only $99-$174.
 I bought these to specifically try guided meditations for sleep.

 What is ASMR, you ask?
 I was first introduced to it through a science podcast that turned out to be a somewhat life-altering listen.
 ASMR stands for Autonomous sensory meridian response and is commonly triggered by specific auditory or audio-visual stimuli.
 ASMR first was introduced around 2007, and has exploded since.
-There are apparently 13 million ASMR videos on YouTube as of 2018 (As per Wikipedia), and they have apparently been viewed billions of times – the podcast said around 80 billion (!!), but I’m quoting from memory.
+There are around 13 million ASMR videos on YouTube as of 2018 (As per Wikipedia), and they have been viewed billions of times – the podcast said around 80 billion (!!), but I’m quoting from memory.

 It can be people softly speaking or whispering, and doing mundane repetitive things like folding clothes, turning the pages of a book, tapping on a mic, brushing a mic, etc. ASMR can induce a tingling sensation, a sense of euphoria, and/or sleepiness.
 Not everyone will experience ASMR, but a big subset of people do.
-I myself don’t experience tingles or euphoria, but then I have not tried watching an ASMR video, only listened to audio.
-Only one type of ASMR (whispering, not the soft speaking) works for me, and it makes me sleep.
+I don’t experience tingles or euphoria, but then I have not tried watching an ASMR video, only tried listening to audio.
+Only one type of ASMR (whispering, not soft-speaking) works for me, and it makes me sleep.
 Always.
 Like 100% of the time.
 It’s sleep magic for my brain.
 When I realized whispering has this effect on me, it also clicked why only some sleep meditations work on me – the good ones have people whispering in the end.

 I’ve tried a few ASMR stations on YouTube and on Apple Podcasts.
 If ASMR whispering works for you, it will not matter that much what they whisper – it’s the intonation that mysteriously works on your brain.
 The YouTube offerings did not wow me much – this one was the most successful for me.

 But I have a brain that craves complexity.
 The ASMR station (Blue Skies by Bluemind) I found on Apple Podcasts delivered on that complexity, and I love the content.
 The creator has a very soothing voice, but more than that, what they have to say is interesting in itself.
 This is a great whispered episode on the need for rest to start with.
 This ASMR station has sent me to sleep dozens of times with many different podcasts (you’ll need the variety).
 There is an eclectic compilation, but it’s only the whispered (and not soft-spoken/other sound-creating) content that sent me straight to sleep.
+I’d probably score ASMRs by this artist as being about 80% effective.

 I also tried ASMR for my kid one day she could not sleep, and it knocked her out!
 I tried a BlueMind ASMR that would be suitable for kids (lots of the episodes totally are not).
 Overall, from this station, these episodes are child-suitable: